Five Films from Berlinale 2020

 Set in the woodlands of Oregon during the 1820’s, two men cross paths and discover a way to make their own small fortune - by selling sweet, delicious oily cakes.
 If you’ve seen Kelly Reichardt’s previous films, then this is somewhere between Old Joy (2006) and Meek’s Cutoff (2010), and the more I think about the performances by John Magaro and Orion Lee, it’s closer to the former rather than the latter.

-Reichardt’s frontier seems distinctly influenced by paintings but it doesn’t indulge itself.
+Reichardt’s frontier seems more influenced by paintings, as opposed to previous frontier films, but it doesn’t indulge itself.
 It’s a place where life is slow and difficult and the people who live it come from different corners of the world, having arrived with hopes of making their fortune, they find themselves in a primitive place with a lot of time on their hands.

 When you see a film that deals with the Wild West, you usually think of the classic Western, or something that will inevitably tick certain boxes.
 What I really liked about this was that it challenges those assumptions and brings a different view of the American Frontier to the big screen.

 3. Bloody Nose, Empty Pockets (2020) Dirs.
 Bill Ross IV and Turner Ross